-PIMA-MARICOPA COMMUNITY COURT SUMMONS J-21-0110/ 0112/ 0113 IN THE MATTER OF JOHN DOE/ JOHN DOE/ JOHN DOE TO: FELICIA KIM JIMERSON - A Child Support Petition has been filed in this Court in which it is represented that you are a parent or guardian of the child(ren) named above.
-In the Petition, it requests that the Court determine child support and enter judgment against you. - Within 30 calendar days after receiving this Summons and the Child Support Petition, you must file an answer with Court and serve a copy of it upon the Petitioner.
+CLERK OF COURT - SALT RIVER O'odham Action News SUMMONS J-21-0110/ 0112/ 0113 IN THE MATTER OF JOHN DOE/ JOHN DOE/ JOHN DOE PIMA-MARICOPA COMMUNITY COURT TO: FELICIA KIM JIMERSON A Child Support Petition has been filed in this Court in which it is represented that you are a parent or guardian of the child(ren) named above.
+In the Petition, it requests that the Court determine child support and enter judgment against you.
+Within 30 calendar days after receiving this Summons and the Child Support Petition, you must file an answer with Court and serve a copy of it upon the Petitioner.
 If you refuse to attend the hearing or to defend by filing an answer, the Court shall proceed to hold a hearing on the basis of the Petitioner's evidence.
-As a result of the hearing, the Court may enter a default order of child support obligating you to pay child support until the child(ren) reach(es) the age of majority or longer - Pursuant to Administrative Order No. 14-0004, effective August 4, 2014, legal counsel, parties, and their respective witnesses shall be present in the courthouse at least fifteen (15) minutes prior to any proceeding. - NOTICE: Violation of this Order is Subject to Proceedings for Contempt of Court August 26, 2021 at 10 a.m.
+As a result of the hearing, the Court may enter a default order of child support obligating you to pay child support until the child(ren) reach(es) the age of majority or longer.
+Pursuant to Administrative Order No. 14-0004, effective August 4, 2014, legal counsel, parties, and their respective witnesses shall be present in the courthouse at least fifteen (15) minutes prior to any proceeding.
+NOTICE: Violation of this Order is Subject to Proceedings for Contempt of Court Pursuant to Salt River Community Code Section 6-42.
+The Court May Find the Parent, Guardian or Custodian in Contempt for Failure to Appear at a Court Hearing or For Failure to Follow Court Orders.
+CLERK OF COURT - SALT RIVER PIMA-MARICOPA COMMUNITY COURT J-21-0111 IN THE MATTER OF JOHN DOE TO: FELICIA KIM JIMERSON SUMMONS A Paternity Petition has been filed in this Court in which it is represented that Pedro Villegas is the father of the child(ren) named above.
+The Petition includes a request for the Court to determine paternity and enter judgment.
+Within 30 calendar days after receiving this Summons and the Paternity Petition, you must file a written response.
+If you refuse to attend the hearing or to defend by filing a written response, the Court may enter a default judgment of paternity.